plantbreeding/BrAPI-Manuscript2/manuscript.md

   <br>
   <small>
      Royal Botanic Gardens, Kew
-     · Funded by The AGENT project is funded by the European Union’s Horizon 2020 research and innovation programme under grant agreement no. 862613.
+     · Funded by The AGENT project is funded by the European Union's Horizon 2020 research and innovation programme under grant agreement no. 862613.
   </small>

 + **Andrzej Kilian**